-Capital Treatment for Credit Risk for Portfolios under the SA
+Capital Treatment for Credit Risk

-Details on RWA and capital requirements related to Credit Risk are disclosed separately for CIMB IB in Table 2.
-Details on the disclosure for portfolios under the SA are in the following section.
+Details on RWA and capital requirements related to Credit Risk are disclosed separately for CIMB Islamic in Table 2.
+Details on the disclosure for portfolios under the SA and the IRB Approach are in the sections that followed.